RationAI/crc_ml-provenance/README.md

 # Histopat Provenanace

-This repository contains data, code, and other supplementary documents demonstrating application of the Provenance Backbone concept and underlying provenance model to a use case from digital pathology domain.
+This repository contains data, code, and other supplementary documents demonstrating application of the Provenance Backbone concept and underlying provenance model to a use case.
 Content of this repository consists of two parts:

-1. A textual description of the use case and application of the proposed provenance model to document the use case (“Supplementary text” folder),
+1. A textual description of the use case and application of the proposed provenance model to document the use case (“Manuscript_supplementary” folder),
 2. Implementation of provenance generation for computational parts of the use case, which is a machine learning (ML) workflow used for cancer detection research.
 The repository contains a portion of the ML workflow necessary to run the example.
 The implementation is described in this readme.